Nicholasvp/tuner_free/README.md

-# TurnerFree: Simple Guitar Tuner
+# TunerFree: Simple Guitar Tuner

 Welcome to TurnerFree!
 This project is designed to help musicians tune their guitars quickly and easily.
 With a simple and efficient interface, this tuner is ideal for beginners and musicians looking for a practical tool to keep their instruments in tune.